lepidus/OASwitchboard/README.md

 The latest release of this plugin is compatible with **OJS 3.3.0**

-## Journal Requirements
+## Requirements

-Make sure to fulfill these requirements in your journal so that the P1-PIO Message can be sent to OASwitchboard in the moment of publication.
+Make sure to fulfill these requirements so that the P1-PIO Message can be sent to OASwitchboard in the moment of article publication.

+### Journal Requirements

 1. **api_key_secret**

 The OJS instance must have the `api_key_secret` configuration set up, you may contact your system administrator to do that.

 This is required to use the API credentials provided, that are stored encrypted in the OJS database.

+2. **ISSN**

+The Journal must have at least one ISSN configured, either digital or print.

-2. **ROR Plugin enabled**
+3. **ROR Plugin enabled**

-* The ROR Plugin must be installed and active in the journal.
+The ROR Plugin must be installed and active in the journal.
+It can be installed from the plugin gallery.

-* In a submission, all authors must have an Affiliation, and the first author must specify the ROR ID.

-3. **DOI Plugin enabled and configured**
+4. **DOI Plugin enabled and configured**

-* The DOI Plugin must be enabled and properly configured in the journal.
+The DOI Plugin must be active and properly configured in the journal.

+### Publication Requirements

+* All authors of the article must have an **affiliation** set
+* At least the first author's affiliation must specify the **ROR ID** (ROR plugin needed).
-* The publication must have a DOI associated to it.
+* The publication must have a **DOI associated** to it.

-4. **ISSN**

-* The Journal must have at least one ISSN configured, either digital or print.
+* The authors need to have **family name** besides the given name.

 ## Plugin Installation